-The term "controlled substances" as used in this policy means those substances included in Schedules I through V of section 202 of the Controlled Substances Act and as further defined by regulation at 21 CFR 1300.11 through 1300.15 (a listing of controlled substances will be maintained in the campus personnel office and at other appropriate locations on campus).
+The term "controlled substances" as used in this policy means those substances included in Schedules I through V of section 202 of the Controlled Substances Act and as further defined by regulation at 21 CFR 1300.11 through 1300.15 (a listing of controlled substances will be maintained in the campus human resource office and at other appropriate locations on campus).
 The term does not include the use of a controlled substance pursuant to a valid prescription or other uses authorized by law.

 This policy statement is an integral part of FHSU's drug-free awareness program.
 This policy shall be given to all affected employees.

 Employee Substance Abuse Prevention Programs

 FHSU provides prevention and early intervention programs which are intended to serve both the student population and employees.
 These programs are administered under the direction of the University Director of Substance Abuse Prevention and Wellness Programs in the Division of Student Personnel Services.

 Research indicates that prevention programs are most effective when conducted frequently over a period of time.
 Therefore, prevention programs are carried out several times during the year.
 Examples of these programs are:

-The Student Health Center, the Personnel Office, and the Kelly Center are other resources available to all employees for drug awareness and substance abuse counseling, information and/or programs.
+The Student Health Center, the Human Resource Office, and the Kelly Center are other resources available to all employees for drug awareness and substance abuse counseling, information and/or programs.
 In addition, the State of Kansas offers a toll-free number for all state employees wishing to participate in the state Employee Assistance Program.
 This number is 1-800-284-7575.

 Employees are encouraged to use any of these resources to assure a drug-free environment and workplace.